 Locked-in syndrome is also caused by stroke, brain hemorrhage, medication overdose, damage to nerve cells and disease of the circulatory system, in addition to TBI.
 There is no cure for locked-in syndrome and victims of this condition rarely regain motor function.
 If this condition occurs, blinking and other eye movements can be used to communicate with others.

 If you have suffered from a traumatic brain injury, it is important that you consult a physician to determine the nature and extent of the injury.
 Once you have learned about your injury, it is important that you determine the cause of your injury.
-If you think your injury may be due to the negligence of another, contact us to speak with a Maryland, Virginia and Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P., to assist you in recovering compensation for your injury.
+If you think your injury may be due to the negligence of another, contact us to speak with a Northern Virginia personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P., to assist you in recovering compensation for your injury.